 After the competition, the singing groups spread out in the streets of Malaga, where they can be found all week impressing the crowds with their ostentatious outfits and humorous lyrics.

 While the carnival atmosphere can be felt all week, most of the main events occur on the two weekends.
 Some of the highlights include the children’s parade and the Drag Queen Gala, with Plaza de la Constitución the centre of the action.

 Carnival in Malaga comes to an end with the famous Entierro del Boquerón parade.
 This is a mock funeral procession with pallbearers carrying a large model of an anchovy from Calle Larios to La Malagueta beach.

 This fish, which is one of the main symbols of Malaga, is decorated differently each year, again in a topical manner.
-Once at the beach, fireworks are set off while the anchovy is being buried at the shore.
+Once at the beach, fireworks are set off while the anchovy is set alight and “buried” at the shore.